mcbuehler/FP-GAN/README.md

 ![Overall Architecture of FP-GAN](documentation/fp_gan_overall.png "Please refer to the report for a detailed description.")

+There are four domains, two of them represent the original images from MPIIGaze (R) and UnityEyes (S).
+The other two domains represent images produced by the generators G and F. We calculate the standard
+GAN loss from the discriminators (DS and DR).
+For the eye gaze consistency (L_eg) and landmark losses (L_lm), we trained two additional Convolutional Neural Networks.
+The identity-transform loss (L_id) can directly be calculated.
+The cycle-consistency loss (L_cyc) is being omitted in order to reduce cluttering.
+For an illustration, please refer to Fig. 3 of the original CycleGAN paper [Zhu et al. 2017].

 ## Qualitative Results
+Qualitative comparison of the translations.
+The leftmost columns correspond to the original images.
+Columns a) to d) correspond to the following settings: a) λ_id = 2, λ_eg = λ_lm = 0 b)
+λ_eg = 30, λ_id = λ_lm = 0 c) λ_lm = 15, λ_id = λ_eg = 0 d) λ_id = 5, λ_eg = 15, λ_lm = 0
+(failed).
+We observe that in column d), the weights of the feature losses were too high and therefore, the generator did not produce images that were optically different to the input images.

+### Real to Synthetic
 ![Qualitative results when translating from the real to the synthetic domain](documentation/compare_translations_r2s.png "Please refer to the report for a detailed description.")
+### Synthetic to Real
 ![Qualitative results when translating from the synthetic to the real domain](documentation/compare_translations_s2r.png "Please refer to the report for a detailed description.")